John Evan Thomas: Death of Tewdrig

 In Y Gaer, a metal electrotype of his 1848 plaster sculpture, Death of Tewdrig, depicts the dying fifth-century king Tewdrig and saint of Glamorgan.
 It was designed by Thomas and modelled by his brother W. Meredyth Thomas in response to a patriotic competition at the 1848 Abergavenny Eisteddfod.
 This was shown again at the Royal Academy in 1849, and again as an electrotype at the Great Exhibition of 1851.
 This sculpture is associated with the Welsh national revival of the 1830s and 1840s.

 House of Lords statuary and maquettes

 In 1844 Thomas exhibited a model of Lord Londonderry in Westminster Hall.
 In 1850 this was carved in marble and placed on permanent display in Westminster Abbey.

-Thomas produced two of the life-sized bronze statues, depicting the fifteen barons and two bishops who signed the Magna Carta, which line the walls of the Lords' Chamber at the House of Lords and were cast in 1847–1851.
+Thomas produced two of the life-sized bronze statues, depicting the fifteen barons and two bishops who signed Magna Carta, which line the walls of the Lords' Chamber at the House of Lords and were cast in 1847–1851.
 The original maquettes for these have languished for a hundred years, hidden in the bottom of the north tower of the medieval Westgate, Canterbury.
 The statues which make up Thomas' contribution to this set are Henry de Loundres, Archbishop of Dublin, and William, Earl of Pembroke.